The FAA requires a minimum of 40 hours

 our Student Pilot Tools)

-and study really hard to prepare for each lesson, it will
+lesson per week, and study really hard to prepare for each lesson,

 - Personal Skill Level

 - Free time available to study between flight lessons